sakura7621/aframe_vr_house/README.md

 1. Light switch
 2. Meows
 3. Teleport
-4. TV (Champions league song)
+4. TV (UEFA Champions League Anthem)
 5. Time machine
 6. Background noise in the party

 ## Useful tools
-- [A-FRAME inspector](https://github.com/aframevr/aframe-inspector) [4] us a simple but helpful tool that can help us easier to locate the object.
+- [A-FRAME inspector](https://github.com/aframevr/aframe-inspector) [4] is a simple but helpful tool that can help us easier to locate the object in the scene.
 Just put an extra line in the code, the application will turn into an Inspector.
 ```
     <script src="https://cdn.jsdelivr.net/gh/aframevr/aframe-inspector@master/dist/aframe-inspector.min.js"></script>